 Interested in relocating to the Port?

-The Port of Centralia comprises three industrial parks, Park I and Park II, and Park 3, a mixed-use development.
-Both parks I & II adhere to the Port of Centralia’s Master Plan and have multimodal transportation access.
-The Port offers industrial sites ranging from one to 100 acres with a wide variety of options including land lease, build-to-suit, and outright sales.
-The Port of Centralia’s latest project in Park 3 is a master-planned mixed-used development.
+The Port of Centralia comprises three industrial parks: Park I, Park II, and Park 3, a mixed-use development.
+Both Parks I and II have multimodal transportation access.
+Park 3, the Port’s latest project, will have a direct connection to Interstate 5.
+The Port of Centralia’s industrial sites adhere to its Master Plan and range from one to 100 acres with a wide variety of options including land lease, build-to-suit, and outright sales.

 Incentives & Benefits